wkhere/bcl/NOTES.md

   and an index to that table with each pos (tbd)
 * simpler and less changes to the API

+Variation:

+* prog can be concatenated, but chunks need to have 1-1 correspondence to functions, like in the book; so, what is in prog will become a chunk tied to a single file - no complications with linePos then

 ## Reflection revamp